 - Biostatistics, Mathematics and Statistics: A single course at the level of Stat 133, 134, or 135 or higher will fulfill this requirement.
 Students with a more advanced background are recommended to take one of either Stat 201A & 201B or a higher level course to fulfill the requirement.
 Statistics or probability courses from other departments may be able to fulfill this requirement with prior approval of the program.

-- Biology: please select an appropriate biology course from the list linked below
+- Biology: please select an appropriate biology course from the list linked below, or choose a course from current listings.

 - Computational Biology: CMPBIO 293, Doctoral Seminar, Fall & Spring.